linkmauve/mod_serverinfo/README.md

 ## Known issues

-* Module does not work with LDAP as a user backend.
+* Counting registered users does not work with LDAP as a user backend.
+This is because Prosody can't iterate over the LDAP user database.